 Image

 Email gzeger@ahbpsych.com

 Geoffrey Zeger, ACSW, LCSW, provides counseling and psychotherapy to children, adults, couples and families.
 He received his Masters of Social Work from UNC-Chapel Hill School of Social Work.
 Licensed since 1992, Geoff has worked with a wide range of clients with a variety of presenting needs.
 His focus is working with children (attention difficulties, self-harm, acting out, teenage and childhood depression and anxiety, and incorporating step-parents into families).
-Geoff's prior experience includes work with juvenile sex offenders, Willie M. children, Director of a Crisis Team, work with a mental health team at Ground Zero (9-11), and out-of-state work with soldiers returning from Iraq.
+Geoff's prior experience includes work with juvenile sex offenders, Willie M. Children, Director of a Crisis Team, work with a mental health team at Ground Zero (9-11), and out-of-state work with soldiers returning from Iraq.

+Image